UK Edition. Click here for US version.

 failure and a build up of urea in the blood)

 • hives (nettle rash)

-• changes to some of the red blood cells of your blood, which may be seen in blood tests. low
+• changes to some of the cells or other parts of your blood.
+The signs may include feeling

 • inflamed and swollen sinuses causing pain, high temperature and tenderness